Common Questions About Modern Capacity Planning: You Asked, We Answered

 Is the concept of resource management in conflict with resource commitment?

 If the suggestion is that there isn’t enough time for resource managers to manage resources because they are overcommitted then I would say that the management of resources should be a high enough priority task to ensure it always gets done.
-If the organization or individual doesn’t see resource management as something that needs to be prioritized, that is a larger issue that will likely prevent any progress being made on strategic resource management concepts.
+If the organization or individual doesn’t see project and resource management as something that needs to be prioritized, that is a larger issue that will likely prevent any progress being made on strategic resource management concepts.

 Perhaps you are having issues with changing from a tactical approach to a top-down, all-encompassing approach.
 This makes all the difference in the world when differentiating between what people have committed to and what they’re supposed to do on paper (within a PPM solution).